ledamint-IO/anchor-22/docs/src/tutorials/tutorial-1.md

 methods on the `rpc` namespace, containing several options for a transaction.
 Here, we specify the `accounts` field, an object of all the addresses the transaction needs to touch, and the `signers` array of all `Signer` objects needed to sign the transaction.
-Because `myAccount` is being created, the Solana runtime requries it to sign the transaction.
+Because `myAccount` is being created, the Solana runtime requires it to sign the transaction.

 ::: details